CultOfApe/junkheap/Templates - extended dialogue system/readme.txt

 So,

-- character progression dictates which branch character follows in the current dialogue tree
+- dialogue progression dictates which branch character follows in the current dialogue tree
 - event progression dictates which dialogue tree character follows, but also things like which scenes and items are available

 TO USE IN YOUR PROJECT (unfinished instructions):